Narrative

 Lesson 7 | Individual Backfill

-Create our backfill for our own story.
+Create our backfill for our own story

-Completed graphic organiser.
+Completed graphic organiser

 Sizzling Start